Updated:

 Q: Who needs to comply with PCI DSS?

-A: Any organization that stores, processes, or transmits cardholder data must comply with PCI DSS.
-This includes merchants, payment processors, and service providers handling credit card transactions, regardless of their size or transaction volume.
+A: Any organization that stores, processes, or transmits cardholder data must comply with PCI DSS standards.
+This includes merchants, payment processors, service providers, and any other entity involved in payment card processing, regardless of size or transaction volume.
+This is particularly important for sectors like healthcare IT, higher education, and government security environments.

 Q: What are the consequences of non-compliance with PCI DSS?

-A: Non-compliance can result in significant financial penalties, increased transaction fees, potential loss of the ability to process credit card payments, legal liability, and reputational damage in the event of a data breach.
+A: Non-compliance can result in significant financial penalties, increased transaction fees, and potential loss of the ability to process credit card payments.
+Organizations may also face legal liability and reputational damage in the event of a data breach involving cardholder information.

-Q: What are the main technical requirements I need to implement?
+Q: What are the main requirements of PCI DSS?